 Some clients we find at networking events, some find us via an old-fashioned Google search, and some get referred by existing clients.
 Then there’s the last category...

 folks we’ve known personally for ages.
-If we’re being honest, this category can be a tricky to work with.
+If we’re being honest, this category can be tricky to work with.
 You know how it goes: expectations are high, everybody’s excited, ideas are flowing...then you find out somebody you’ve known for years secretly loves the Comic Sans font.
+The HUMANITY.

 Luckily for us, we’ve avoided this snafu following a few simple tricks.
 So fresh off the heels of a successful project with a ‘childhood friend-turned client’ of our founder + creative director, we thought we’d share some of our tips.